imandra-ai/imandra-100-theorems/README.md

 1\.
 Irrationality of √2
 11\.
 Infinitude of Primes
-44\.
+42\.
+Sum of the Reciprocals of the Triangular Numbers 44\.
 Binomial Theorem
 52\.
 Number of Subsets of a Set
 58\.
 Formula for Number of Combinations